torstenwerner/v-ai-be/README.md

 ### Prompt

 Please create a web application where the user can read, create, and answer messages similar to email messages.
+The design should resemble the gmail interface where it makes sense.
 It should be a single HTML file with CSS and Javascript embedded.
 The actual messages should be mocked.
 The application should render the message overview.